 A Festival Where All are Welcome

 In a world where sharing who we are and where we all come from is becoming the cornerstone to truly understanding our perspectives and paths in life, there is no better time to celebrate cultures and traditions.
-Through music, live performances, and interactive demonstrations, our students and staff contributed to an authentic cultural celebration and learning experiences at our first annual Multicultural Festival held on Friday, October 29th.
+Through music, live performances, and interactive demonstrations, our students and staff contribute to an authentic cultural celebration and learning experiences at our second annual Multicultural Festival on Friday, October 28th.

-The interdisciplinary event went beyond the traditional Day of the Dead (Día De Los Muertos) activities this year, expanding the celebration to include many cultures and, in the process, offering a more diverse experience of customs that make each of us unique.
-It was an ideal opportunity for our diverse community of students to share traditions of their culture or ethnicity with their peers and other school community members through storytelling, food, dance, arts, and customs that make cultures unique.
+The interdisciplinary event goes beyond the traditional Day of the Dead (Día De Los Muertos) activities, expanding the celebration to include many cultures and, in the process, a more diverse experience of customs that make each of us unique.
+It is an ideal opportunity for our diverse community of students to share traditions of their culture or ethnicity with their peers and other school community members through storytelling, food, dance, arts, and customs that contribute to a genuinely distinctive experience.
 The festivities offer many cultural components through a combination of interactive student-run booths and cultural performers.

-We invite you to read on to learn more about our multicultural celebration.
+We invite you to learn more about our multicultural celebration.

 Share in the Experience

-Join in the celebration and explore the various cultural offerings by viewing a video produced by our student videographers Alexis Vazquez and Abril Sanchez.
+Join in the celebration and explore the various cultural offerings by viewing a video produced by our student videographer Jenna Dolber.

 The Festivities Await...

 We welcome students and staff to take part in the Multicultural Festival to explore a variety of cultural offerings.